jordimas/SoftTransEval-CAT/README.md

 | gemma3 | 5 | Categorization prompt | 32 | 18 | 75 | 275 | 0.3 | 0.64 | 0.41 | 1776 |

 Notes:
-- Gemma 3 is Gemma 3 27B model
+- Gemma 3 is Gemma 3 27B model quantified at 8 bits
-- This evalalution is done over 400 strings of which 12.50% contain errors and 87.50% are correct.
+- This evaluation is done over 400 strings of which 12.50% contain errors and 87.50% are correct.

 Legend:
 - version: version of the prompt